Board of Directors

 Guy has a Bachelor of Civil Engineering, a Graduate Certificate of Management and is a Member of the Institution of Engineers.
 He is also a Member of the Institute of Company Directors and is currently the National Chairman of the Australian Airports Association.

-Deputy Chairman (QLD Director)
+Deputy Chairman (TAS Director)

 Corporate Services Director